David Alan Ezra

 David Alan Ezra (born June 27, 1947) is a senior United States district judge of the United States District Court for the District of Hawaii.
-Since January 2013, Ezra has been designated by the Chief Justice of the United States Supreme Court to serve on the United States District Court for the Western District of Texas, San Antonio and Austin Divisions to help ease the heavy workload for the federal judges in Texas.
+Since January 2013, Ezra has been designated by the Chief Justice of the United States to serve on the United States District Court for the Western District of Texas, San Antonio and Austin Divisions to help ease the heavy workload for the federal judges in Texas.
 Judge Ezra is often designated to sit on the United States Court of Appeals for the Ninth Circuit where he holds the record for the most designated sittings of any judge in that Court’s history.

 Early life and education

 Born in Columbus, Ohio, Ezra’s family moved to Hawaii when he was quite young and he grew up in Hawaii.
 Ezra graduated from St. Louis High School in Honolulu and received a Bachelor of Business Administration from St. Mary's University magna cum laude in 1969, followed by a Juris Doctor from St. Mary's University School of Law in 1972, where he graduated first in his class.
 He served in the US Marine Corps from 1966-1968.
 He also served as a commissioned officer in the United States Army from 1971 to 1976.